 US keywords

 Various groups within the US federal government have looked through grants, proposals for funding, and websites for particular phrases.
 They then investigate documents with these phrases further.
-This page aggregates information on the phrases reportedly used.
+This page aggregates information on the phrases reportedly used and provides downloads of them.
+Sometimes the keywords are entire words or phrases, but sometimes they are just the stems (i.e., “enhancing divers” is one of the phrases, presumably to match both “enhancing diversity” and “enhancing diverse”).

 Data sources